disqus/nexus/README.rst

 NOTICE: Deprecated
 ------------------

-This project is deprecated and no longer actively maintained by Disqus.
+This project is deprecated and no longer actively maintained by `Disqus <https://disqus.com/>`_.
+However there is a fork being maintained by YPlan at `github.com/YPlan/nexus <https://github.com/YPlan/nexus>`_.

 Nexus
 -----